 I’m a vegetarian.
 Can I join?

 Teammates with dietary requirements are welcome to apply for this expedition and should state their specific requirements when applying.
-The food situation is outlined in the Practicalities tab.

 I’ve never used crampons before.
 Can I come?